BlueTeamNinja/blueteamninja.github.io/_posts/2019-07-17-Bad-Phone-Bad-Browser.md

 ## Step 1A:  Bluestacks

 Leave your favourite games running in a full instance of Bluestacks on the Beast Gaming/CAD/Server you have in your basement.
+Then just [remote into](HTTPS://remotedesktop.google.com) your desktop using Chrome.
+Those Clans won't Clash themselves.

 ## Step 2:  SMS in the browser